Tec4Sho/check-file/README.md

 Use to check **workspace build files** for errors and also locate file(s) an display its content or search for a text (string) match located within all files.

+>[!NOTE]
-- Search starts from github workspace or root directory on file types listed here for matches.
+Search starts from github workspace or root directory on file types listed here for matches.

 ## Parameters: